lamichhaneamrit/camera_management/README.md

 ________________________________________________________
 Tested  on mobile ip cameras:
 ![alt text](https://github.com/lamichhaneamrit/camera_management/blob/master/ip_camera.PNG)
+you can downlaod it from : https://play.google.com/store/apps/details?id=com.pas.webcam (for Anroid Version)

 ________________________________________________________
 The theme is bootsrap and and may be subjected to copyright..however you can always